btj/ogp-notes/behavioral_subtyping.md

 We summarize the basic principle of effective modular reasoning about programs with dynamic binding as follows:
 - A method is correct if and only if its behaviors are allowed by its own specification and by the specifications of all methods it overrides, assuming that the behavior of each call it performs complies with the specification of the _resolved_ method of the call.
-- If all of a program's methods are correct, and the specification of the program's main method expresses the allowed behaviors of the program as a whole, then correctness of the program as a whole follows as a corrollary.
+- If all of a program's methods are correct, and the specification of the program's main method expresses the allowed behaviors of the program as a whole, then correctness of the program as a whole follows as a corollary.

 ### Derived principle: strengthening of specifications

 If we apply this basic principe directly, we potentially have to verify a single method implementation against many different specifications.
 To avoid this, we can instead use a derived principle, that requires us to only check that 1) each method complies with its own specification, and 2) that each method's specification _strengthens_ the specifications of all methods it overrides.
 We say that a specification S strengthens another specification S' if and only if each imaginable method that complies with S also complies with S'.

-If a specification consists of a precondition and a postcondition, then we have the following property: specification S strenghtens specification S' if 1) the precondition of S _weakens_ the precondition of S', and 2) the postcondition of S strengthens the postcondition of S'.
+If a specification consists of a precondition and a postcondition, then we have the following property: specification S strengthens specification S' if 1) the precondition of S _weakens_ the precondition of S', and 2) the postcondition of S strengthens the postcondition of S'.

-For example, in the following sequence of specifications for a method `abs`, each next specification strenghtens the preceding one:
+For example, in the following sequence of specifications for a method `abs`, each next specification strengthens the preceding one:
 ```java
 /**
  * @pre | false